AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

 ## Also you can download the distributable version up here.
 Download > 2 Ship 2 Harkinia.zip
 It should be prepared to just drop your legally adquired ROM to compile the final steps.
 Then play !
+After everything is working go to the las part of this guide, you will find a way to create an icon in games.

 1) First before downloading and running it, you need to install this libraries:
 ```
 sudo apt update && sudo apt install -y libzip4 libtinyxml2-9 libspdlog1.10 libspdlog-dev

 ```
+2) Put your rom in the folder, where 2s2h.elf executable is.
+3) Execute the program and wait for it to copy the assets.
+4) If everything is ok, it will run and you will see lubstraship logo.
+5) Create an icon:
+   - Download the mmicon.png and follow the steps at the end fo the guide.
+Copy it where the 2s2h.elf executble is, just to make it easier to find.

 # Compile-2Ship2Harkinian-for-Raspberry-Pi-1.1.2-Sakoto-Charlie-Release.-[2025]
 The steps described to compile 2ship2harkinian port of " The Legend of Zelda Majora's Mask".
 Credits to the team of HarbourMasters for making it possible.